Manifold Approximation by Moving Least-Squares Projection (MMLS): Theoretical analysis of the approximation

 where $x_i$ are the projections of $r_i$ onto $\tilde{H}^{k-1}(r_0; q)$.
 Note, that $\theta(\norm{r_i - q})$ are fixed for any given $q$.
 Following this minimization we define

 where $\lbrace col(A^k(q)) \rbrace$ are the columns of the matrix $A^k(q)$.

 We now refer the reader to the proof of Theorem \ref{thm:SmoothMLSfunctions} given in \cite{levin1998MLSapproximation} where the MLS approximation of functions is presented as a multiplication of smoothly varying matrices (under the assumption that $\theta\in C^\infty$).
 In the case of function approximation, discussed in \cite{levin1998MLSapproximation}, we have the same coordinate system for each point $x$ in the domain.
 Our case differs in this respect as each iteration can be considered as an MLS approximation (with no constant term), just with a varying coordinate system.
 Nevertheless, as the solution is represented as a product of smoothly varying matrices, a smooth change in the coordinate system will result in a smooth approximation still.
 Thus, given that $A^{k-1}(q)$ changes smoothly with respect to $q$, we achieve that $A^{k}(q)$ varies smoothly as well.
 Since the initial step $\tilde{H}^0(r_0, q)$ is constant with respect to $q$, it follows that $\tilde{H}^k(r_0;q)$ varies smoothly with respect to $q$ for all $k$.
-From the discussion in Section \ref{sec:LSPCA} we know that the iterative procedure converges in a geometrical rate.
-Thus, we have uniform convergence and the limit of the process $H'(r_0;q)$ is smooth as well.